Nice environment. Good pay. Interesting work.

 I had a really long commute.

 I applied online.
-The process took 2+ months.
-I interviewed at Department for Work And Pensions (Leeds, England (UK)) in July 2015.
+The process took 5 weeks.
+I interviewed at Department for Work And Pensions (Birmingham, England (UK)).

 Let us know if we're missing any workplace or industry recognition –